coderdj/kodiaq/source/options.rst

     (and processing power) must exist to do all of the data parsing, BSON creation, and data input.
 As a rule this number is usually set based on the number of threads in the processor on the computer.
-  * **READOUT_THRESHOLD {int}**
+    The second int defines the block splitting mode.
+This is a reformatting of the data before it is put into the database.
+The options are:
+       * 0 - No block splitting.
+Each mongodb document will contain an entire block transfer which could contain one or many event headers.
+       * 1 - coarse block splitting.
+Splits the block into separate events.
+This is for the default board firmware where each event is a trigger.
+One mongodb document contains data from all the channels for this trigger.
+       * 2 - fine block splitting.
+Splits the block
+         into separate events.
+Then further splits the events into occurrences (only works if zero length encoding is set on via VME option).
+This means each zero-length-encoded chunk of data is its own doc.
+This mode only works with the default firmware and is meant to emulate the custom firmware.
+       * 3 - header extraction for custom firmware.
+Not yet implemented.
-    Defines a minimum number of documents that must be ready before being inserted into mongodb.
+    The third int is the readout threshold.
+This defines a minimum number of documents that must be read before being inserted into mongodb.
 Can be tuned to achieve maximum write speeds in cases where rates fluctuate.
 At the end of a run the entire buffer will be written out regardless of whether this threshold was reached or not.

+  * **OUTFILE_OPTIONS {string} {int} {int}**
+    This defines options for file output.
+The string argument defines the path.
+Using a wildcard (*) at the end of the string only will cause the end of the filename to be dynamically generated based on time and date.
+Please don't put a wildcard anywhere except the end of the string.
+The first integer defines the compression (0-off 1-snappy).
+The second int defines the number of events per file.
+    The software only supports up to 10,000 files per run so don't make this too huge (the last file will just get all the data if this number is overrun).
+Writing -1 means all data in one file.

 An example of how these options appear in the .ini file is shown below. ::